bcrowell/bcrowell.github.io/drinking_water/index.md

 People used to think that muscle cramps were caused by the loss of sodium from the body during intense endurance activity, which gave a reason for using these drinks to maintain one's electrolyte balance.
-However, studies show that's not true, and cramps really just occur because the nerves in the muscles have been repeatedly stimulated.
+However, studies show that's not true, and cramps really just occur because the nerves in the muscles have been repeatedly stimulated (Schwellnus 2008).

 The same marketers have also pushed the idea that you need to "fuel" your exercise by constantly consuming sugary drinks or gels while you're doing the activity.
 Typically it takes